jcrood/gangway/README.md

+# This is a fork of Heptio Gangway!

+... which was EOL-ed by VMware.
+See https://github.com/vmware-archive/gangway for the original.

+This fork aims to continue development of Gangway for the two people still using it ;) It has several of the PRs on the original merged, fixes a couple of the open issues and adds a few other new bits.
+See the [changelog](CHANGELOG.md) for details.

 gangway
 =======

-# This is a fork of Heptio Gangway, which was EOL-ed by VMware.
-See https://github.com/vmware-archive/gangway for the original

 _(noun): An opening in the bulwark of the ship to allow passengers to board or leave the ship._